Rome's best cathedrals

 - Hours: Open every day of the week from 7 AM to 6:30 PM.

-If you are traveling to Rome in the summer I recommend that you go to the basilica on that day because there is a special celebration to commemorate this miracle by throwing white petals into the air from the top of the temple.
+If you travel to Rome in the summer, I recommend that you go to the basilica on that day because there is a special celebration to commemorate this miracle by throwing white petals into the air from the top of the temple.
 It is a very beautiful experience to see!

 - Address: Piazza di Santa Maria Maggiore.